McCaw Hall Accessibility

 McCaw Hall will remain open after a performance ends for at least one hour.
 Patrons are welcome to wait inside the Kreielsheimer Promenade during this period.

-McCaw Hall provides restrooms on every level, all are accessible.
+McCaw Hall provides restrooms on every level except for the Dress Circle, and all are accessible.
 Accessible All-Gender, single-occupancy restrooms are also available on the south end of each lobby level.

 Registered service animals are permitted inside McCaw Hall and must remain on a leash or harness at all times.